Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 For example, if the product in your ad is a "Brand A" shoe for women, you can choose to target the category “women’s running shoes” for all search results and detail pages relevant to this category.
 You can also choose to target the brand “Brand B” because it’s a brand similar to "Brand A", or you can target price points, star reviews, or variations of similar products.

-In the categories tab, you can target suggested categories that are based on relevance to your ad product.
+In the categories tab, you can target suggested categories that are based on relevance to your product.
 You can also search by category, or you can browse categories listed below the search field.
-You can also refine categories by brand, price range, and review star ratings.
+You can also refine categories by brand, price range, review star ratings, and Prime shipping eligibility.

 In the products tab, you can target suggested individual products that are similar to the product in your ad.
 You can also search for specific products in the search field.